krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 When an instance is recovered using CloudWatch Alarm Action, a recovered instance is identical to the original instance, including its: Instance ID Public, private, and Elastic IP addresses Instance metadata Placement group Attached EBS volumes Availability Zone

+#### Your requirement specifies a single volume with 50 TiB of storage.
+Which of the following options fulfills this requirement?

+Io2 Block Express is the next generation storage solution, delivering unparalleled block storage performance and supporting storage capacities of up to 64 TiB.
+In contrast, all other EBS volume choices are limited to a maximum storage capacity of 16 TiB.
+Historically, when extra storage was required, organizations often relied on attaching multiple EBS volumes to their EC2 instances.
+Alternatively, configurations like RAID 0 could be employed to combine multiple EBS volumes into a cohesive logical volume.

 ## Elastic Load Balancing and Auto Scaling <a id="AutoScaling"></a>